-Heads up, I was provided compensation for this post.
+Heads up, this post is a collaboration with expedia.
 All content and opinions are my own.

 Brighton is beautiful.
 Classic Victorian architecture lines the city streets.
 Sea views are everywhere.
 And the coastline itself is spectacular.
 It's a a single beach that stretches almost 9 kilometers long.
 All along the beach and especially on the famous Brighton Pier, you will find classic amusement park rides, combined with beautiful vintage Victorian architecture.